kuturin/projects/Single-Page CV/README.md

 # One-Page CV Project

 ## Overview
 This repository contains a one-page HTML CV.
-It is a training project designed to help you improve and showcase your HTML skills.
+It is a training project designed to help me improve and showcase my HTML skills.
 The project follows the guidelines provided by https://roadmap.sh/projects/single-page-cv and aims to create a professional and aesthetically pleasing resume.

 ## Contents
 - `index.html`: The main HTML file containing the CV structure and content.